movebit/move/language/move-analyzer/design.md

 move-analyzer2 have a build in semantic analyzer for move and MSL.

-First let's look at some core Concept of move-analyzer.
+First let's look at some core Concept of move-analyzer2.

 ### `Item`
 Item is something you can define in you program. and used it later somewhere.